 The program currently includes two funded research projects:

-Beyond Dodos and Dinosaurs: Displaying Extinction and Recovery in Museums, is funded by the Norwegian Research Council with 8.246.000 NOK over the period October 2018 to December 2021.
+Beyond Dodos and Dinosaurs: Displaying Extinction and Recovery in Museums, is funded by the Research Council of Norway with 8.246.000 NOK over the period October 2018 to December 2023.

 This history project will examine how the history of species extinction and species recovery has been remembered and displayed publicly in nature-focused museums from the nineteenth century to today.
 As humans have become aware of the extinction or eminent end of non-human animal species over the last two hundred years, there have been active attempts to memorialize the loss.
 Each act of remembering extinction is an act that reanimates the lost species and re-enacts the actions that brought about its death.
 This project will explore the multifaceted narratives mobilized in the remembering of extinction and near extinction in museums.
 It will explore the multiple framings active simultaneously in museum displays, including loss, guilt, belonging, care, mourning, and celebration.
 The overarching objective of the project is to understand how extinction narratives in museums have been and could be constructed to strengthen the positive valuation of animal species.

 The project asks three interrelated research questions: (1) How have museum displays told stories of extinction?
 (2) How have they marked the recovery of species which had been on the brink of extinction?
 (3) Do such exhibits have the potential to shape narratives and potentially affect how we act, thus changing the course of the sixth great extinction, one of the greatest challenges of our time?